jimmybach/caseathon_bottom_feeders/README.md

 # Image Classification
 > ## Objective & Approach
 > Our goal was to train an AI model to identify benthic marine organisms from images.
+First, we split the images provided in the
 > ## Prompts & Outputs
 > We used ChatGPT to aid in writing code.
 Here is a link to the conversation [transcript](insert link here).
 > ## Code